Smaira2005/calculus-mini-project/README.md

-#Objective
+#This mini project focuses on numerical integration using the Midpoint Rule to approximate the definite integral of
-This project aims to approximate the definite integral of the function 𝑓
+𝑓
 (
 𝑥